viordash/MigrateAnyCppData/README.md

 		memcpy(&pPrevConfig->CommunicationTimeout, &pCurrConfig->CommunicationTimeout, sizeof(pPrevConfig->CommunicationTimeout));
 		memcpy(&pPrevConfig->EnableIR, &pCurrConfig->EnableIR, sizeof(pPrevConfig->EnableIR));

-- можно применять для миграции массива табличных данных. Миграция происходит для каждого элемента поочереди, поэлементное сохранение в целевой набор данных, необходимо производить в callback TOnMigrateDataItem.
+- it can be used to migrate an array of tabular data.
+Migration occurs for each element in turn, element-by-element saving to the target dataset must be performed in the callback TOnMigrateDataItem..

-Минимальный перечень изменений при добавлении новой версии версионных данных:
+Minimum list of changes when adding a new version of version data:
- - создание h файла сценария миграции. Можно упростить путем копипаста последней версии.
+ - creating h file of migration scenario.
+It can be simplified by copying from the latest version.
-	- переименование namespace (V00000006).
+	- rename the namespace (V00000006).
-	- указание номера версии (const TDataMigrate DataMigrate = {0x00000006, ...)
+	- specifying the version number (const TDataMigrate DataMigrate = {0x00000006, ...)
-	- переименование namespace для ссылки на предыдущую версию, PTDeviceConfig_prev (V00000005).
+	- renaming namespace of link to previous version, PTDeviceConfig_prev (V00000005).
-	- создания "отпечатка" текущих версионных данных в namespace Snapshot.
+	- creating a "snapshot" of current version data in namespace Snapshot.
-	- реализация тела методов MigrateUp и MigrateDown.
+	- implementation of body of MigrateUp and MigrateDown methods.
-- добавление записи в конец списка Migrate_DeviceConfig (MigrateDeviceConfig::V00000006::DataMigrate, //).
+- adding an entry to the end of the Migrate_DeviceConfig array (MigrateDeviceConfig::V00000006::DataMigrate, //).

-Названия версий в namespace (V00000006) для удобства можно изменить на календарный формат, например V20200118.
+Version names in namespace (V00000006) can be changed to calendar format for convenience, such as V20200118.

 ------------
-Пример использования в main.cpp / DeviceConfig.cpp / DeviceConfig.h.
+Example of use in main.cpp / DeviceConfig.cpp / DeviceConfig.h.
-В структуре TDeviceConfig хранятся настройки устройства.
+The TDeviceConfig structure stores the device settings.
-Методы:
+Methods:
- - bool ReadDeviceConfig(PTDeviceConfig pConfig);  //чтение настроек
+ - bool ReadDeviceConfig(PTDeviceConfig pConfig);  //read config
- - void StoreDeviceConfig(PTDeviceConfig pConfig); //сохранение настроек
+ - void StoreDeviceConfig(PTDeviceConfig pConfig); //store config

-Файл с конфигом ("DeviceConfig.dat") хранит также и номер текущей версии.
+The config file ("DeviceConfig.dat") also stores the current version number.
-В данном примере имеются уже 5 миграций (DEVICE_CONFIG_VERSION), и сценарий их возникновения таков:
+In this example there are already 5 migrations (DEVICE_CONFIG_VERSION) and the scenario of their occurrence is:
-- **DeviceConfig_Initial.h**. Первоначальная версия, конфиг хранит только поле Name[8].
+- **DeviceConfig_Initial.h**.
+Initial version, the config stores only the Name[8] field.
-- **DeviceConfig_0002.h**. Поле Name увеличено до 16 символов.
+- **DeviceConfig_0002.h**.
+Name field has been increased to 16 characters.
-- **DeviceConfig_0003.h**. Добавлены поля CommunicationTimeout и spare[4].
+- **DeviceConfig_0003.h**.
+CommunicationTimeout and spare[4] fields were added.
-- **DeviceConfig_0004.h**. Удалено поле spare[4]. Добавлены поле EnableIR.
+- **DeviceConfig_0004.h**.
+The spare[4] field has been removed.
+The EnableIR field has been added.
-- **DeviceConfig_0005.h**. Добавлены поле DisableKeypad.
+- **DeviceConfig_0005.h**.
+Added DisableKeypad field.